 If You Have Been A Target Of Hate

-If you believe that you may have been the target of a hate crime or bias-motivated offensive conduct, there are several steps you should follow:
+If you believe that you may have been the target of a hate crime, there are several steps you should follow:

 - If necessary, obtain medical attention, and if you feel unsafe call the BC Police Department (BCPD) emergency number (617-552-4444) immediately.

 - If possible, preserve any evidence and document the incident as thoroughly as possible (graffiti, phone call recording, e-mail message, letter, and so forth) by taking pictures, videotaping, and writing down everything you or witnesses remember, and keeping the contact information of any witnesses.

 - Report the incident to the appropriate authority.
 Anyone may report offensive conduct to the Boston College Police non-emergency number (617-552-4440).
 Students may also report offensive conduct to the Office of the Dean for Student Development (617-552-3470) or a professional staff member in Residential Life (617-552-3060).
 If after hours, BCPD can contact a professional staff member or the administrator on call.
 Faculty or staff may report an incident to the Department of Human Resources (617-552-3330) or to the office of the Academic Dean or Harassment Counselor (617-552-0486), as appropriate.

 - If you are not sure whether or not offensive conduct may be a hate crime, report it anyway.
 The Boston College Police, and the offices listed in #3 above, will listen to your story and provide any resources or services that may be necessary, including a full investigation.

 - It is best to report an incident as early as possible to facilitate the investigation.